Joey Wendle Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.
+- The White Sox pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The White Sox have a 4.63 team ERA that ranks 23rd among all league pitching staffs.
+- The White Sox's 4.59 team ERA ranks 23rd among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 90 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to give up the third-most home runs in baseball (90 total, 1.4 per game).

-- The right-hander's last appearance was on Sunday against the Detroit Tigers, when he went seven innings, surrendering two earned runs while allowing three hits.
+- The righty's last time out was on Tuesday against the New York Yankees, when he tossed six scoreless innings without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.